EDUC 1001OL - Schools and Society

 Course Learning Outcomes

-On successful completion of this course students will be able to: APST (Graduate) 1 Identify and critically analyse key aspects of the social, political, economic and legal policy contexts of education and thereby increase teaching effectiveness.
-1.3, 1.4, 3.7, 6.1, 7.1, 7.2, 7.3, 7.4 2 Compare and contrast the influence on educational participation and outcomes of social class, gender, ethnicity, rurality, local, global, economic and political structures and thereby provide more effective teaching.
-1.1, 1.2, 1.3, 1.4, 3.6, 6.2, 7.3, 7.4 3 Utilise the research on learning and teaching contexts in: understanding students and teaching students; creating and maintaining safe and challenging learning environments; using a range of teaching strategies and resources; reflecting on, evaluating and improving professional knowledge; being active members of the teaching Profession.
-1.1, 1.3, 1.4, 7.1, 7.2, 7.3, 7.4 4 Develop team work, high-order analytic and problem solving skills, advanced written, multimedia and oral communication 3.7, 6.2, 6.4, 7.1, 7.2, 7.3, 7.4
+On successful completion of this course students will be able to: APST (Graduate) 1 Identify and critically analyse key aspects of the social, political, economic and legal policy contexts of education.
+1.3, 1.4, 3.7, 6.1, 7.1, 7.2, 7.3, 7.4 2 Compare and contrast the influence on educational participation and outcomes of social class, gender, ethnicity, rurality, local, global, economic and political structures.
+1.1, 1.2, 1.3, 1.4, 3.6, 6.2, 7.3, 7.4 3 Utilise the research on learning and teaching contexts in: understanding students and teaching students; creating and maintaining safe and challenging learning environments; using a range of teaching strategies and resources; reflecting on, evaluating and improving professional knowledge; being active members of the teaching profession.
+1.1, 1.3, 1.4, 7.1, 7.2, 7.3, 7.4 4 Develop high-order critical analysis and problem solving skills, advanced written, multimedia and oral communication.
+3.7, 6.2, 6.4, 7.1, 7.2, 7.3, 7.4 5 Employ a range of theoretical models to analyse educational policy contexts and thereby provide more effective teaching.
+7.1, 7.2, 7.3, 7.4